kparc/kcc/README.md

 f:{$[2>#?x;x;,/f'x@&:'~:\x<*1?x]}
 ```

-This little monster is deliberately designed to make as little sense as possible at first glance, but once we take it apart, you we hope you'll agree is actually very simple and readable:
+This little monster is deliberately designed to make as little sense as possible at first glance, but once we take it apart, we hope you'll agree is actually very simple and readable:

 ```q